icampsi/FindWhat/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 This program uses the Qt framework, which is © The Qt Company Ltd. and/or its subsidiaries and is available under the terms of the GNU General Public License (GPL) version 3, as published by the Free Software Foundation.
 See https://www.qt.io/licensing/ for more information.

+This program uses poppler for pdf to text conversion, which is available under the terms of the GNU General Public License (GPL) version 3, as published by the Free Software Foundation.
+See https://poppler.freedesktop.org/ for more information.